 Unexcused Absences are defined as all absences not listed as excused absences or parent verified absences.
 Any student who exceeds a combination of six (6) unexcused absences and/or parent verified absences per semester may result in a loss of credit for each semester class missed.
+Any student who exceeds the six (6) parent excused absences per semester will begin to accumulate unexcused absences and may be referred to the attendance interventionist.
 Students absent for a valid cause may make up missed homework and classwork assignments in a reasonable timeframe.